Windermere from Brant Fell copyright Dave Willis

 • The Environment Agency will take samples and monitor water quality at four bathing water locations on Windermere until the end of the bathing water season, while farm inspections across the catchment will continue to focus on reducing diffuse pollution.

-• In November 2022, the Lake District National Park Authority launched a Revere project to study water quality issues and develop nature-based solutions, working with land managers.
+• The Lake District National Park Authority launched the Revere project to study water quality issues and develop nature-based solutions, working with land managers.
 In collaboration with the other Love Windermere projects, solutions being considered include catchment woodland planting, leaky dam installation and hay meadow creation.
 Revere is a collaboration between Palladium and National Parks Partnerships.
 Read more about the partnership in the Revere press release

 Love Windermere partners: